tongs-dev/shopping-platform/product/README.md

 ## Features

-- User Registration
-- User Authentication (Login)
-- Password Hashing using bcrypt
-- MySQL Database Integration
-- gRPC for Inter-Service Communication
-- Docker and Docker Compose for containerized deployment
+- Add Product: Add a new product to the catalog with details such as name, SKU, price, and description.
+- Update Product: Update details of an existing product.
+- Delete Product: Delete a product from the catalog by its ID.
+- Find Product: Retrieve product details by ID, name, or other criteria.
+- Product Observability: Integrated with Jaeger for distributed tracing and monitoring of product service interactions.

 ## Technologies Used

-- Go (Golang)
+- Go (Golang): Backend service implementation.
-- gRPC (Protocol Buffers)
+- gRPC: Communication protocol for inter-service communication.
+- MySQL: Relational database for data storage.
-- MySQL (Database)
+- GORM: ORM library for interacting with the MySQL database.
+- Consul: Service discovery and configuration management.
-- GORM (ORM for Go)
+- Jaeger: Distributed tracing for monitoring and debugging.
-- Micro (Go Micro v2 framework for microservices)
-- Docker & Docker Compose (Containerization & Deployment)
-- Unit Testing (with mock repository & MySQL integration tests)

 ## Setup & Installation